hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250523601v2-endobench-a-comprehensive-evaluation-of-multi-modal-large-language-m.md

 ---
 layout: default
-title: EndoBench: A Comprehensive Evaluation of Multi-Modal Large Language Models for Endoscopy Analysis
+title: "EndoBench: A Comprehensive Evaluation of Multi-Modal Large Language Models for Endoscopy Analysis"
 ---

 # EndoBench: A Comprehensive Evaluation of Multi-Modal Large Language Models for Endoscopy Analysis